Ways to take your super money

 If you decide to return to work at any stage, you can keep the same super account.

-Open an allocated pension account
+Open an Retirement Income Pension account

 - Receive payments directly into your nominated bank account monthly, quarterly or annually.